 A very warm hat is a must.
 You lose a lot of heat from your head and sometimes the wind is so cutting!
 It’s not great for your hair, but it will keep you very warm.

 Gloves are great for taking photos or using your hands in general, but mittens are what really keeps your hands warm.
 These mittens I have (had, actually.
 Sadly I left one on a bus, so I can’t wear them anymore) are fleece lined and very fitted around my wrist so that no snow, wind, or water can get in and make my fingers numb.
+These mittens are quite similar to the pair I bought and love.

 I recommend getting something made of wool or a synthetic fiber to keep you really toasty.
 It’s best if it can wrap into your coat as well so that you keep your chest and neck really warm.